The President’s COVID-19 Infection

 In most of the world, the late fall and early winter are traditionally significant travel seasons and much more compact than the summer vacation season.
 Typically, this means packed airports, planes, trains, and roads.
 While travel will likely be much decreased this year, unfortunately, the travel capacity has also been cut, so there is still a risk of high density on the actual planes and trains.
 I have talked about planes before and can reassure you that not only is the ventilation on planes well designed for combatting an infection like SARS-CoV2, there is also an absence of significant evidence of transmission on planes.
 Note, that this absence of evidence only holds true when personal mitigation measures, especially including masks, are applied.

-If you are considering travel plans, remember that not all places have an equal risk of transmission and that risk of transmission changes with time and importantly with what you do at your destination.
-Mixing households from different places, and then separating them back to original locations is a very powerful way to spread disease.
-Ideally, if your location has a significantly different risk level that where you are traveling, you may want to consider forgoing travel for just a few months until vaccines are getting out to the public.
+If you are considering travel plans, remember that not all places have an equal risk of transmission, and that risk of transmission changes with time and importantly with what you do at your destination.
+Mixing households from different places, and then separating them back to their original locations is a very powerful way to spread disease.
+Ideally, if your location has a significantly different risk level than where you are traveling, you may want to consider forgoing travel for just a few months until vaccines are getting out to the public.

 The key numbers to remember, are 1, 10, and 25.
 These represent cases per 100,000 of the population per day and are ideally averaged over a 7-day period.
 Areas that are on the order of 1 or low single digits are fairly safe.
 Higher single digits up to 10 are still relatively safe, but mitigation measures become more important.
-10 to 25 represents fairly well-spread community transmission, meaning that the virus is out there and you can catch it without knowing where your exposure was, so mitigation is critical and greater than 25 is an area where you should not travel to.
+10 to 25 represents fairly well-spread community transmission, meaning that the virus is out there and you can catch it without knowing where your exposure was, so mitigation is critical, and greater than 25 is an area where you should not travel to.

 For the United States, the Washington Post has an excellent COVID page, updated daily, that provides this data down to the county level (note that at the county level, it publishes counts for the last week, so the published number has to be divided by 7).
 In Europe, the European CDC publishes a similar graphic with data to the provincial level. (they use color coding and different thresholds, but the 4-level principle is similar).